pimvh/nsd/README.md

 # TLDR - What will happen if I run this

-- validate whether variables are all right
+- validate whether variables are all defined
 - install nsd (nsd_install set)
 - create a bunch of required directories for NSD and ZSK and KSK organisation
 - setup nsd-control with certificates